A popular speaker, Virginia regularly offers workshops to writers' groups and has participated in the North Carolina Literary

 Body language, nonverbal cues to feelings and intentions, is key to communication--and to romance.

-In this week-long on-line class, Virginia explores the elements of body language from facial
+In this two-hour class, Virginia explores the elements of body language from facial expressions and

 Release Day!
 Carolina Dreaming (Jane and Gabe's story), Dare Island 5